raspberrypilearning/build-an-octapi/en/step_5.md

 - On a fresh SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/){:target="_blank"}.

 - Boot up a Raspberry Pi 3 using this SD card with a keyboard, screen, and mouse connected.

-Also ensure you are connected to the internet before proceeding.
+- Ensure the Raspberry Pi is connected to the internet

 - Open a terminal.